Kevin O'Leary: O'Leary Funds

-In 2008, O'Leary co-founded O'Leary Funds Inc., a mutual fund company focused on global yield investing.
+In 2008, O'Leary co-founded O'Leary Funds Inc., a mutual fund management firm focused on global yield investing.
 He is the company's chairman and lead investor, while his brother Shane O'Leary serves as the director.
-The fund's assets under management grew from $400 million in 2011 to $1.2-billion in 2012.
+The fund's assets under management grew from $400 million in 2011 to $1.2 billion in 2012.
 The fund's primary manager was Stanton Asset Management, a firm controlled by the husband-and-wife team of Connor O'Brien and Louise Ann Poirier.

-According to research by Mark R. McQueen, the fund increased distribution yield from his funds by returning invested capital to shareholders.
+According to research by Canadian banker Mark R. McQueen, O'Leary's fund increased distribution yield from his funds by returning invested capital to shareholders.
 While this is not unusual, it was contrary to O'Leary's statements.
 Another analysis also found that one-quarter of the distributions from one of O'Leary's funds were return of capital.

 In November 2014, O'Leary Funds Management agreed to pay penalties to the Autorité des marchés financiers for violating certain technical provisions of the Securities Act.
 At the time of the agreement, O'Leary Funds reported taking steps to correct the violations.
-On 15 October 2015, O'Leary Funds was sold to Canoe Financial, a private investment-management company owned by Canadian businessman W. Brett Wilson.
-He once was an investor with O'Leary on CBC's Dragons' Den.
+On October 15, 2015, O'Leary Funds was sold to Canoe Financial, a private investment-management company owned by Canadian businessman W. Brett Wilson.
+Wilson once was an investor with O'Leary on CBC's Dragons' Den.

 O'Leary Ventures

-O'Leary founded O'Leary Ventures, a private early-stage venture capital investment company, O'Leary Mortgages, O'Leary books, and O'Leary Fine Wines.
+O'Leary is also the founder of O'Leary Ventures, a private early-stage venture capital investment company, O'Leary Mortgages, O'Leary books, and O'Leary Fine Wines.
 In April 2014, O'Leary Mortgages closed.

-O’Leary's funds have a questionable history and are said to have declined over 20% in a year, often a big blow to fund managers.
-O’Leary no longer manages outside money.
+O'Leary's funds have a questionable history and are said to have declined over 20% in a year, often a big blow to fund managers.
+O'Leary no longer manages outside money.

 ETF and investing

-On 14 July 2015, O'Leary launched an ETF through O'Shares Investments, a division of his investment fund, O'Leary Funds Management LP where O'Leary serves as chairman.
+On July 14, 2015, O'Leary launched an Exchange-traded fund (ETF) through O'Shares Investments, a division of his investment fund, O'Leary Funds Management LP where O'Leary serves as chairman.
 A value investor, he has advised on personal finance.
 He advocates portfolio diversification and suggests that investors have their age as the percentage of bonds in their portfolios (i.e., 30% in bonds and 70% in stocks for a 30-year-old investor, with an increasing proportion of bonds and decreasing proportion of stocks as the investor ages).
-O'Leary has also "stated on many occasions that he won’t invest in publicly-traded stock unless it pays him a dividend."
+O'Leary has also "stated on many occasions that he won't invest in publicly-traded stock unless it pays him a dividend."

-O'Leary also ventured into gold investing, with five percent of his financial portfolio invested in physical gold.
+O'Leary is also an active gold investor, with five percent of his financial portfolio invested in physical gold.
 However, he does not invest in stocks of gold-mining companies because he says cash flow is an important investment factor to him.
-O'Leary also advises diversification in multiple industry sectors so that no more than 20% of one's financial portfolio is held in one sector.
+O'Leary also advises diversification in multiple industry sectors while dedicating no more than 20 percent of one's financial portfolio being concentrated in one sector.